seweissman/wikiduper/README.md

 ## Wikiduper ##

 Hadoop package for similar sentence detection on Wikipedia using minhash [1].
-For output sets of similar sentences.
+For output sets of similar sentences see "Data sets" section below.

 ### Running the code ###